Welcome to SysAid!

 SysAid Manager Dashboard

 This screenshot has been taken from a fully configured system with service records in it.
-Your system does not yet look like this, but will after you've been using SysAid for a while.
+Your system does not yet look like this, but it will - after you've been using SysAid for a while.

 The first thing to do in SysAid is to set up your users.